nortHades/WebDemoProj/README.md

 ## 🙏 Credits

-This site was developed by Dong Zhang ([Your GitHub Profile Link]) as part of a collaborative project exploring AI introductions.
+This site was developed by Dong Zhang (https://github.com/nortHades) as part of a collaborative project exploring AI introductions.
 While the overall project involved a team, this specific site and its quirky chatbot were my primary focus.

 ---